-It is always the client's responsibility to review their account daily, through Apex Clearing (the clearing firm) at their website https://apexclearing.com and compare the information shown there versus the information displayed on the trading software.
-If there is any discrepancy of any kind, including but not limited to; current equity, buying power, or positions the client must contact OptionsRoute/ViewTrade Securities (VTS) prior to acting on any information that does not match.
-Also if you ever believe for any reason that anything is incorrect in your account, please make sure you always contact us before acting.
-If a client acts before contacting us to verify the validity of their account information or fails to review their account on a daily basis, any issues that arise as a result of not reviewing their information or contacting our firm in a timely manner will be solely the client's responsibility.
+It is always the client’s responsibility to review their account daily and compare the information shown there versus the information displayed on the trading software.
+If there is any discrepancy of any kind, including but not limited to; current equity, buying power, or positions the client must contact the brokerage firm prior to acting on any information that does not match.
+Also, if you ever believe for any reason that anything is incorrect in your account, please make sure you always contact us before acting.
+If a client acts before contacting us to verify the validity of their account information or fails to review their account on a daily basis, any issues that arise as a result of not reviewing their information or contacting our firm in a timely manner will be solely the client’s responsibility.

 Clients are solely responsible for any order placed in their account or by their user.
-Clients must be sure to keep their user names and passwords secure and not allow any other party to have access to that information.
-Any trades placed in the client's user or account are considered valid.
-The client account will be responsible for any execution or cancellation on those orders, regardless of the timing of that order.
+Clients must be sure to keep their usernames and passwords secure and not allow any other party to have access to that information.
+Any trades placed in the client’s user or account are considered valid.
+The client account will be responsible for any execution or cancellation of those orders, regardless of the timing of that order.
 Limit orders placed and left outstanding in client accounts may be executed at any time, including in pre-market or after-hours trading.
-Clients are responsible for cancelling any order they do not want to be executed.
+Clients are responsible for canceling any order they do not want to be executed.

 STOCK SPLITS, SYMBOL CHANGES & OPTIONS

-It is the client's responsibility to notify OptionsRoute/ViewTrade Securities (VTS) if they hold any stock that has either a forward or reverse stock split and/or if any stock they own has a symbol change of any kind.
-The client will also need to contact us if you are holding an option that has expired, been exercised, assigned or changes symbols.
+It is the client’s responsibility to notify The broker-dealer if they hold any stock that has either a forward or reverse stock split and/or if any stock they own has a symbol change of any kind.
+The client will also need to contact us if you are holding an option that has expired, been exercised, assigned, or changes symbols.
 The trading software will NOT automatically adjust for these changes.
 The client will need to contact us and we will manually adjust their trading software to reflect these changes.

-The term 'short sale' means any sale of a security, which the seller does not own, or any sale, which is consummated by the delivery of a security, borrowed by, or for the account of the seller.
-For stocks hard to borrow, short sales must be preceded by a request to OptionsRoute/ViewTrade Securities (VTS) to make sure stocks can be borrowed.
-We will then contact the Clearing Services's Stock Loan Department to ensure the availability of the stock.
-If approval is granted by the Stock Loan Department, and OptionsRoute/ViewTrade Securities (VTS) will inform you that the stock can be sold short.
+The term ‘short sale’ means any sale of a security, which the seller does not own, or any sale, which is consummated by the delivery of a security, borrowed by, or for the account of the seller.
+For stocks hard to borrow, short sales must be preceded by a request to The broker-dealer to make sure stocks can be borrowed.
+We will then contact the Clearing Services Stock Loan Department to ensure the availability of the stock.
+If approval is granted by the Stock Loan Department, The broker-dealer will inform you that the stock can be sold short.
 If approval is not received, the security in question cannot be shorted.
-If you short a stock that has not been located, the transaction may be cancelled and you will be responsible for any losses incurred.
+If you short a stock that has not been located, the transaction may be canceled and you will be responsible for any losses incurred.
 Short sales made on stocks not located will result in a buy-in.
-All trades that violate these rules will be put into OptionsRoute/ViewTrade Securities (VTS) these rules can result in your account being closed.
-Assuming the security in question can be shorted, the short sale must take place as 'sell short'.
+All trades that violate these rules can result in your account being closed.
+Assuming the security in question can be shorted, the short sale must take place as ‘sell short’.
 If the trader uses a sell to place a short sale or over-sells a position, it is possible that the trade will be executed illegally.
 This is a violation of FINRA and SEC rules.
 The trader is responsible to cover any illegal position immediately with a corresponding buy.
 You will be responsible for any losses from invalid short sales and any invalid gains from these trades are illegal and will be removed.
-These issues must be reported via e-mail to OptionsRoute/ViewTrade Securities (VTS) by the end of the trading day.
+These issues must be reported via e-mail to The broker-dealer by the end of the trading day.

 Day Trading buying power is applied to stocks that you day trade (buy and sell in the same day).
 For margin accounts with equity above $25,000, the margin is set at 4:1 and there is no limit on the number of day trades that can be made.
 Note that overnight positions still must not exceed 2:1 margin.
-For accounts under $25,000, there is a limit of 3 day trades allowed per any 5 consecutive business day period.
+For accounts under $25,000, there is a limit of 3-day trades allowed per any 5 consecutive business day period.
 Overnight positions are not affected by this limitation.
 If you violate this rule, your account may be restricted or closed.
-It is the client's responsibility to abide by these rules.
-The electronic order entry software systems provided to you by OptionsRoute/ViewTrade Securities (VTS) cannot do this on your behalf.
+It is the client’s responsibility to abide by these rules.
+The electronic order entry software systems provided to you by The broker-dealer cannot do this on your behalf.

 Buying power figures are set at the beginning of the day and generally will not be increased for the remainder of the day (covering overnight positions may not increase these numbers).
 When you have overnight positions your available buying power will generally be computed as follows: 30% of short positions and 25% of long positions, subtract both figures from your equity and double what is left over.
 These percentages may be subject to change or differ by stock.

 The amount of equity required to open and maintain a pattern day-trading account is $25,000.
-If your equity drops below this amount you must deposit additional funds to get your equity back up to $25,000.
-If you do not maintain the minimum equity, your account may be allowed to become a regular margin account with buying power determined by the clearing firm and limited to 3 day-trades in a five day period.
-Positions held overnight do not count as day-trades.
+If your equity drops below this amount, you must deposit additional funds to get your equity back up to $25,000.
+If you do not maintain the minimum equity, your account may be allowed to become a regular margin account with buying power determined by the clearing firm and limited to 2 day-trades in a five-day period.
+Positions held overnight do not count as day trades.

-It takes 3 business days for traded funds to settle in cash accounts.
-When you sell a stock, the clearing firm will issue you buying power the following business day; however, those funds cannot be reused for at least 3 business days.
-If unsettled funds are used to buy a new position and you sell that new position before settlement of the original sell order, that is considered a good faith violation of free riding and withholding.
+It takes 2 business days for traded funds to settle in cash accounts.
+When you sell a stock, the clearing firm will issue you buying power the following business day; however, those funds cannot be reused for at least 2 business days.
+If unsettled funds are used to buy a new position and you sell that new position before the settlement of the original sell order, that is considered a good faith violation of free riding and withholding.
 Your account will be closed if you get these violations repeatedly.
-You must hold new positions past settlement of the original sell trade to avoid this good faith violation.
-This violation can also be avoided by opening a margin account, as margin account funds can be reused before settlement without the 3-day restriction.
+You must hold new positions past the settlement of the original sell trade to avoid this good faith violation.
+This violation can also be avoided by opening a margin account, as margin account funds can be reused before settlement without the 2-day restriction.